Hong Kong Special Administrative Region passport

 The Hong Kong Special Administrative Region passport (香港特別行政區護照) is a passport issued to permanent residents of Hong Kong who also hold Chinese citizenship.
 In accordance with the Basic Law of the Hong Kong Special Administrative Region, since the handover in 1997, the passport has been issued by the Immigration Department of the Government of Hong Kong under the authorisation of the Central People's Government of the People's Republic of China.
 As the official languages of Hong Kong are Chinese and English, the passport is printed bilingually in both Chinese (traditional characters) and English.

-HKSAR passports issued overseas via Chinese diplomatic missions abroad display a “This Passport is issued by…… (Note: Chinese diplomatic missions abroad)” stamp and the mission's official seal on observations page.
-However, unlike Chinese passports which can be directly issued by Chinese diplomatic missions abroad, the Immigration Department of Hong Kong is the only issuing authority for HKSAR passports.
+Hong Kong SAR passports issued overseas via Chinese diplomatic missions abroad display a “This Passport is issued by…… (Note: Chinese diplomatic missions abroad)” stamp and the mission's official seal on observations page.
+However, unlike Chinese passports which can be directly issued by Chinese diplomatic missions abroad, the Immigration Department of Hong Kong is the only issuing authority for Hong Kong SAR passports.

-In late 2019, the fourth version of the HKSAR passport was launched.
+In late 2019, the fourth version of the Hong Kong SAR passport was launched.
+Hong Kong SAR passport holders have visa-free or visa on arrival access to 175 countries and territories, ranking the passport 13th in the world according to the 2026 edition of the Henley Passport Index.